Hello, and welcome to my games blog.

 I helped start The Border House, a feminist blog focused on the perspectives of gamers who belong to marginalised groups.

-I’m fairly active on Twitter, and the social media channel I use the most.
+I’m fairly active on Twitter, the social media channel I use the most.
 I have written an FAQ for interactions with me there.

 More About Me